Efrem-mn/Efrem-mn/README.md

 🧠 Currently learning React, UI/UX, and backend development.

-💼 Owner of MichealPLC — a growing business Group.
+💼 Owner of RasuPLC — a growing business Group.

 📈 Interested in finance, automation, and digital entrepreneurship.